 How to Secure Your WordPress Website

-1. Always Update Your CMS
+1. Always Update Your CMS:

-We’ve already touched upon this issue above, but it deserves a separate section due to the prevalence.
+We’ve already touched upon this issue above, but it deserves a separate section due to its prevalence.
 While it makes perfect sense to install updates to get the latest security patches from WordPress developers, many users of the CMS choose to avoid them because of many reasons (for example, many think that updates could undermine the stability of the system).

 That’s why WordPress accounted for 36.7 percent of the infected CMS, according to Hacked Website Report 2019.

 This finding once again proves that some owners of WordPress-powered websites are notorious for ignoring updates and exposing their businesses to avoidable risks.
-So, the solution here, although pretty simple, is also tremendously important for the success of your online business:
+So, the solution here, although pretty simple, is also tremendously important for the success of your online business.

-Install updates.
-Always install updates.
+Install updates: Always install updates